2/20/2025

 Executive Vice President and Chief Financial Officer

-So let me make sure I understand your question.
-You're asking from an incremental margin performance, what we would expect going forward?
+Let me make sure I understand your question.
+You're asking from an incremental margin performance what we would expect going forward?
 Is that the question?
 Correct.
 Yeah.
-Yeah, I think my best guidance to that would be in line with what we've said historically, which is, you know, look, overall we've said about a 35% incremental mixed between acquisition and organic.
-And as you think about that, obviously the organic growth comes with a higher incremental acquisition, as we talked about with Atreons margins comes with a lower incremental.
-So I would think of that blended rate at 35% is still a good long-term planning target.
-Obviously the organic above that, the inorganic below that, but the 35% mix is kind of a good blended range to use still.
+I think my best guidance to that would be in line with what we've said historically, which is, look, overall, we've said about a 35% incremental mixed between acquisition and organic.
+And as you think about that, obviously, the organic growth comes with a higher incremental.
+Acquisition, as we talked about with Atrion's margins, comes with a lower incremental.
+So I would I would think of that blended rate of 35% as still a good long-term planning target.
+Obviously, the organic above that, the inorganic below that, but that 35% mix is kind of a good funded range to use still.

 speaker